You are at the top of the page

 The "Glorious Revolution"

-King James II and VII came to the throne following the death of his brother Charles II in 1685.
-James was a Catholic and sought greater Catholic tolerance in England.
-England was predominantly Protestant and the King’s religious ambitions caused considerable anxiety.
-He was the first English monarch since the Reformation to send an envoy to the Pope in Rome.
-Fears grew that James II would emulate the position in France where religious intolerance was forcing Protestants into exile.
+James II was the first English monarch since Henry VIII's Reformation to send an envoy to the Pope in Rome.
+Fears grew that the King would emulate the position in France, where religious intolerance was forcing Protestants into exile.

-On the invitation of James II's English opponents, William landed in England in November 1688 with a huge Protestant army.
-In December 1688 James II fled to France, which Parliament declared an abdication on 13 February 1689.
-The reign of William and Mary had begun.
+James II fled to France, which Parliament declared an abdication on 13 February 1689.
+The reign of William III and Mary II had begun.

 A new Orb and Sceptre were made for this unique coronation as Mary was crowned Queen Regnant and not Consort.
 These objects are still on display among the Crown Jewels at the Tower of London and have not been used since.